-The Neighborhood Planning Initiative Strategic Plan (PDF) set out a framework to provide an area plan for every neighborhood in Denver in 10 to 14 years, with three areas of the city undergoing a planning process at a time.
-As the initiative makes its way through the city, neighborhoods waiting to begin their planning process may begin to lay the groundwork by taking advantage of the resources below.
+The Neighborhood Planning Initiative Strategic Plan (PDF) sets out a framework to provide an area plan for every neighborhood in Denver in 10 to 14 years, with three areas of the city undergoing a planning process at a time.
+As the initiative makes its way through the city, neighborhoods that want to get a head start on the planning process can lay the groundwork by taking advantage of the resources below.

 These toolkits provide ways to connect to existing city resources as well as self-guided activities, some of which are intended for groups or organizations.
-None of the activities is required for a successful planning process, but they may help you begin to think about your neighborhood and its strengths and weaknesses and help you to identify and articulate your ideas and priorities before planning begins.
+None of the activities are required for a successful planning process, and completing the activities won't mean your neighborhood will be scheduled for a plan sooner.
+Tha activities will help you begin to think about your neighborhood and its strengths and weaknesses and help you to identify and articulate your ideas and priorities before planning begins.
 Completing these activities will also provide insight into the area’s opportunities and issues and what community members envision, all of which can inform a neighborhood plan.

 This toolkit serves as a directory to tackle common community issues that can be addressed without a planning process.
 Visit the city's Neighborhood Services page for a complete list of resources.

 Be a Smart Ash provides information on how to protect your ash tree from emerald ash borer.